microchip-pic-avr-examples/pic18f16q41-analog-demo-mplab-mcc/README.md

 # Signal Scaling with the OPAMP on the PIC18-Q41 Family of MCUs

-This demo application shows how to use one of the Operational Amplifiers (OPAMP) in the PIC18-Q41 family of MCUs to create a Programmable Gain Amplifier for the on-board Analog-to-Digital Converter with Computation (ADCC).
-The ADCC is triggered automatically by Timer 0 (TMR0) while in sleep to reduce power consumption and improve measurement results.
-Pushbutton debouncing is performed by the Configurable Logic Cells (CLCs) and Timer 2 (TMR2).
+This demo application shows how to use the Operational Amplifier (OPAMP) in the PIC18-Q41 family of MCUs to create a Programmable Gain Amplifier to be used with the on-board Analog-to-Digital Converter with Computation (ADCC).
+The ADCC is triggered automatically by Timer 0 (TMR0) while the device is in sleep mode to reduce power consumption and to improve ADC measurement of high-Z or small signals.
+Pushbutton debouncing is performed by using the Configurable Logic Cells (CLCs) and Timer 2 (TMR2).

 ## Related Documentation